lesovsky/pgscv/doc/usage-en.md

   But this is not strict and pgSCV could connect and collect metrics from remote services.
 - **Bootstrap**. pgSCV can bootstrap itself - install itself to system path, create minimal required configuration, install systemd unit and start itself.
+- **Auto-update**. pgSCV can track new releases and update itself.
+This feature is mostly useful for Weaponry users.
 - **Collectors management**.
 Collectors could be disabled if necessary.
 - **Collectors filters**.
 Some collectors could be adjusted to skip collecting metrics about unnecessary stuff, like block devices, network interfaces, filesystems, etc.